aadhavans2027/ccat/README.md

 ---

 ### Getting Started
 The config files are embedded within the binary.
-They will automatically be installed to the correct location (`%APPDATA/ccat` on Windows, `~/.config/ccat` on UNIX) when the program is first run.
+They will automatically be installed to the correct location (`~/.config/ccat` on UNIX) when the program is first run.

 As written above, if provided a file with extension `.example`, the program will look for the config file named `example.conf`.
 If such a file doesn't exist, the file is printed out without any highlighting.